 For optimization, we chose Adam optimizer with $\mu = 0.9$, $\beta_{1} = 0.9$, $\beta_{2} = 0.99$ and $\epsilon = 10^{-8}$.
 The initial learning rate is set to $10^{-4}$ and decreased by 0.5 every 10 epochs.
 Zero-shot training was done with the same parameters.
 We trained the network using a single NVIDIA RTX 2080ti.

 For each visual test, we divided each data-set for 70\% train and 30\% test.
 We used the HR depth maps as ground truth.
-For the input of the networks, we downsampled the HR depth maps $\times8$ using Nearest-Neighbor (NN) interpolation.
-Similarly to other works \cite{PMBANet, PDSR, li2020depth, HierarchicalDSR}, we used several common metrics to evaluate our performance.
+For the input of the networks, we downsampled the HR depth maps $\times8$ using Nearest-Neighbor (NN) interpolation, then converted the result to 8 bit.
+Similarly to other works, we used several common metrics to evaluate our performance.
 Specifically, we used Mean Square Error (MSE), Root Mean Square Error (rMSE), Mean Absolute Error (MAE), Absolute Relative Error (ARE), Peak Signal-to-Noise Ratio (PSNR), and Median Error (ME).